VipDataTool/VIP-Data-Tool/README.md

     - "fssecret" : "Valid Foursquare User Key",
     - "censuskey" : "Valid US Census API Key"

 The resulting instance can then be treated as a client for querying venue information specific to the area defined by the aforementioned address and a radius dynamically calculated based upon available location demographic data.
-To query venue data, simply call the 'setter' and 'getter' methods provided to populate the object with resulting data.
+To query venue data, simply call the 'setter' and 'getter' methods provided to populate the object with data.

-A localized map can be generated from the venue data, as well as dataframes of the subsequent demographic, venue and menu data for further analysis.
-Instances can be 'pickled' as well, however the Folium objects cannot, but thankfully, maps can easily be regenerated upon deserialization.
+A localized map can be generated from the venue data, as well as dataframes of the subsequent demographic, venue and menu data for further reference or analysis.

+Instances can be 'pickled', however the Folium objects cannot, but thankfully, maps can easily be regenerated upon deserialization.

 USER DICTIONARY OBJECTS:
 VipDt.LOCATION
 VipDt.FS_JSON